-The functions described in this chapter are based on concepts and employ data structures documented in Chapter 3, "Virtual Disk Interfaces," on page 19.
+The functions described in this chapter are based on concepts and employ data structures documented in Chapter 3 Virtual Disk Interfaces.

 If the library accesses virtual disk on VMFS, I/O by default goes through the ESXi host, which manages physical disk storage.
-To use function calls that provide direct access to SAN storage, start your program by calling the VixDiskLib_ConnectEx() function, as described in "Advanced Transport APIs" on page 35.
+To use function calls that provide direct access to SAN storage, start your program by calling the VixDiskLib_ConnectEx() function, as described in Advanced Transport APIs.